trippixn963/QuranBot/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] I have described the proposed solution
 - [ ] I have considered alternative approaches
 - [ ] I have provided use cases

-**⚠️ NOTICE: This is a "take as it is" project with NO SUPPORT** This repository is provided as-is for educational and reference purposes.
-Feature requests may not be implemented.
+- [ ] I understand this is an open-source project

-**Additional context**
+**🕌 Islamic Community Focus**
-Add any other context or screenshots about the feature request here.
+Please consider how this feature would benefit the Muslim Ummah and Islamic communities using QuranBot.

-**Implementation Notes**
+**🛠️ Implementation Notes**
-If you're a developer, feel free to include technical details about how this could be implemented.
+If you're a developer, feel free to include technical details about how this could be implemented or submit a pull request.